Make the season merrier with new holiday traditions

 Traditions to review:

 • "Must haves" at dinner.
 Turkey isn't hard to make, but all the things that go with it (potatoes, gravy, cranberries, stuffing) start to add up.
 You can enjoy family time just as much with a spiral-sliced ham served with rolls and a salad.
 Or try a new global cuisine each year.
 As much as they might protest, Aunt Martha will survive without a tablespoon of the yams that take hours to prepare, and your brother doesn't need pie, Christmas cake and ten kinds of cookies (unless he makes them himself).

 - Over-the-top shopping and gifting.
 Many families are relieved when someone proposes a Secret Santa or gifts just for the kids.
 Some couples have a lot of fun seeing what they can get for a very low limit—say, 20$.
 You could decide to give only books or experiences.
 No matter how you do it, cutting down on the list means you can be really thoughtful about the gifts you do buy.

 New holiday traditions to consider:

 • Build in an event.
 Take some of the focus off the meal with a walk or drive to look at holiday lights, caroling around the neighborhood, ice skating, or a visit to a soup kitchen.
 Make it the same every year or challenge everyone to come up with new ideas.

 • Bake and decorate together.
-Invite friends or family and make a night of it.
+With your family, make a night of it.
 Bake everyone's favorites or buy a dozen gingerbread house kits, assign a theme and hold a decorating contest.
 Just make it fun.